Dimensional Memorandum

 ρ (3D Matter) B₃ Faces α (Electromagnetic) Stars, baryonic matter, charge coupling

-Ψ (4D Wave) B₄ Cells ħ (Quantum Coherence) Radiation fields, wave propagation
+Ψ (4D Wave) B₄ Cells ħ (Quantum Wavefunction) Radiation fields, wave propagation

-Φ (5D Coherence) B₅ Shell G, Λ Cosmic curvature, dark energy stabilization
+Φ (5D Coherence) B₅ Shell G, Λ (Coherence Field) Cosmic curvature, dark energy stabilization

 This hierarchy matches the nested structure of the cosmic web — galaxies on 3D sheets, superclusters forming 4D tesseract-like nodes, and the overall curvature field closing in 5D symmetry.